vasim07/DataScienceProjects/README.md

 For e.g. What is the cost involved if we reject a low risk application, simultaneusly what is the cost if a high risk customer is classified as a low risk profile.

 **Assumptions**
-It never hurts to have your assumptions beforehand while approaching a problem.
+It never hurts to list down your assumptions beforehand while approaching a problem.
 If we have clear understanding of our assumptions it becomes flexible to swtich gears while solving the problem.

 ## Approach